Traditional Chinese Medicine for Excessive Sweating

 From the perspective of traditional Chinese medicine, perspiration is transformed by yang qi evaporating body fluids in order to cool down the body.
 It emerges out of the body through the sweat pores.
 Excessive sweating occurs when the production of perspiration beyond what is necessary to cool down the body.

 Sweating is a normal body function.
 It can help to cool down the body, moisten the skin and excrete metabolic wastes.
 Sweating normally occurs when a person becomes too hot or in reaction to emotions such as nervousness, anxiety, fear and anger.
 However, some people sweat a lot without being hot, nervous or anxious.
 The sweating usually occurs on the hands, feet, armpits and the head.
-This is medically known as hyperhidrosis which may be very uncomfortable and embarrassing.
+This may be very uncomfortable and embarrassing.

 There are many possible patterns of excessive sweating in TCM terms.
 Common patterns are excess heat due to yin deficiency and heat stagnation, both are related to internal heat in the body.
 Internal heat often promote the vaporization of body fluids, and excessive sweating is a sign showing that the body is overheated and need to cool down.
 Just like heat outside the body can cause sweating, heat can develop inside the body and cause sweating.

 Chinese Herbs for Excessive Sweating